muaaz-ur-habibi/G-Scraper/README.md

   </ol>
   -The data will be loaded, although if you try to view them from the lists, they won't show up.
   -Note: If you load a preset while some data is already in the app, the function will erase all that was there and just add the preset data
-  -Note 2: To run the preset, since all the values are loaded, just simply run the scrape like how you usually will<br><br>
+  -Note 2: To run the preset, since all the values are loaded, just simply run the scrape like how you usually will<br>
+  -Note 3: Preset names are case-sensitive, so muaazkhan, muaazKhan and Muaazkhan are all different<br><br>
 </p>
 <p>As of now, there really isnt a way to give verbose output to the user.
 So once you start the scrape, just wait for a few seconds and check the scraped data folder in the data folder.
 Alternatively, if you find nothing there, you can check the logs folder to see if any error had occured.</p>
 <h3>Updates:</h3>